 Eleanor Laing MP

 Eleanor has been Conservative Member of Parliament for Epping Forest since 1997.
 She served in a number of opposition posts, including Shadow Minister for Justice from 2007-2010.
 She was from 2010 – 2013 a member of the House of Commons Political and Constitutional Reform Committee, and during 2011-2012 was a member of the Joint Committee on the Draft House of Lords Reform Bill.
 Eleanor has been a Deputy Speaker of the House of Commons since 2013.

 Tom was Permanent Secretary of the Lord Chancellor’s Department and Clerk of the Crown in Chancery.
 Since retiring from the civil service he has chaired a number of government inquiries; he also sits on the board of the Better Government Initiative.

 The Rt.
 Hon. the Lord Maclennan of Rogart

 Robert Maclennan is a Liberal Democrat member of the House of Lords.
 He was a Member of the House of Commons from 1966-2001.
 Robert was a Parliamentary Under-Secretary at the Department of Prices and Consumer Protection from 1974-1979.
 He was leader of the Social Democratic Party from 1987-1988 and joint leader of the Social and Liberal Democrats during 1988.
 He has served on numerous select committees in both Houses, and is presently a member of the House of Lords Select Committee on the Constitution.

 Professor Dawn Oliver QC

-Dawn is Emeritus Professor of Constitutional Law at University College London and the current President of the Study of Parliament Group.
+Dawn is Emeritus Professor of Constitutional Law at University College London.
 She has served as a Member of the Royal Commission on Reform of the House of Lords and Chair of the UK Constitutional Law Group.
 Dawn is a Fellow of the British Academy and was Treasurer of the Middle Temple in 2011.